-You might be confused about what “online loans with no FICO credit check” might mean.
+You might be confused about what “online loans with no traditional credit check” might mean.
 Most lenders do not query the big 3 credit bureaus (Experian, Equifax, and TransUnion) for a “’hard credit check”.
 They may search consumer databases (TeleTrack, Clarity Services, Inc. or CL Verify) to review your loan history and verify your identity with a “soft credit check”.
 A “soft credit check” will not affect your credit score and is only visible to you.
-“Instant loans with no FICO credit check” means that your credit is not checked with the big 3 credit bureaus and will not affect your credit score.
+“Instant loans without a traditional credit check” means that your credit is not checked with the big 3 credit bureaus and will not affect your credit score.

 There are two types of credit inquiries that can occur on your credit report - hard credit inquiries and soft credit inquiries.
 Many financial institutions, companies, and employers use both soft and hard credit inquiries to gather more information on a consumer's credit history.
 Credit inquiries made with or without your permission can negatively affect your credit reports and scores.
 You should be aware of what credit inquiries are negatively affecting your credit score as there is a fundamental difference between the two types of credit inquiries.